GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/custom-endpoints/en.md

 ![Custom Endpoint Properties](../../images/custom-endpoint-properties.png)

-Appending `?view=source` to the permalink, it will show the endpoint's configuration (as long as the user has access to it):
+Appending `?view=source` to the permalink, it will show the endpoint's configuration (as long as the user is logged-in and the user role has access to it):

 ![Custom endpoint source](../../images/custom-endpoint-source.png)